 Commonly found near wooded areas, open fields, and along roadsides, groundhogs are known for their extensive burrowing.
-These animals, which are also called woodchucks or whistle pigs, may be cute and cuddly looking but when they wander into our gardens, both their burrowing and feeding activity can quickly wreak havoc on plants and crops.
+These animals, which are also called woodchucks or whistle pigs, may be cute and cuddly looking but when they wander into our gardens, both their burrowing and feeding activities can quickly wreak havoc on plants and crops.
 It is for this reason that suitable control measures are often necessary.
-Let’s look at how to how to get rid of groundhogs.
+Let’s look at how to get rid of groundhogs.

 Groundhog Deterrent and Control

-Groundhogs are most active during early morning and late afternoon hours.
+Groundhogs are most active during the early morning and late afternoon hours.
 While they feed on a variety of broad-leafed vegetation, in the garden they prefer legumes such as clover, alfalfa, peas, beans, and soybeans.
 When it comes to deterrents or groundhog repellent, there are none that are specifically known.

 However, scarecrows and similar objects can occasionally provide temporary relief.
 The most effective types of control include the use of fences, traps, and fumigation.

 Getting Rid of Groundhogs with Fencing

 The use of fencing around gardens and other small areas can sometimes help reduce groundhog damage and act as a groundhog deterrent.
 However, they are excellent climbers, easily crawling over top of fences with ease.
 Therefore, any fencing that’s erected should be made from 2 by 4 inch (5 x 10 cm.) mesh wire and at least 3 to 4 feet (1 m.) high with another foot (30.5 cm.) or so buried in the ground.
 The underground portion should face away from the garden at a 90-degree angle to help discourage burrowing.